HakamShams/RiverMamba_code/README.md

 All models are deterministic and produced without nowcasting.

-The reforecast is also avaialbe on [Hugging Face](https://huggingface.co/datasets/HakamShams/RiverMamba_reforecasts/tree/main).
+The reforecast is also available on 🤗 [Hugging Face](https://huggingface.co/datasets/HakamShams/RiverMamba_reforecasts/tree/main).

 ### Structure
 ```